AdobeDocs/commerce-business-intelligence.en/help/mbi/administrator/user-management/create-user.md

 ---
 title: Add/Edit a new user
-description: Learn how to add a new MBI user and how to update your user name or password.
+description: Learn how to add a new[!DNL MBI]user and how to update your user name or password.
 ---
 # Add a new user